 At the discretion of each autonomous group, the information about their meetings is made available through this website to newcomers and to members of the fellowship who are traveling away from their home groups.
 Some groups permit publication of the location and times of individual meetings.
 Others provide a local contact person, through whom details about specific meetings may be obtained.

-The registry of member groups also serves as the roster of groups who may send voting delegates to the annual meeting of the ISO Conference.
-Those delegates comprise the membership of the legal corporation, known as the ISO of SAA, Inc.
+The registry of member groups also serves as the roster of groups who may send Group Service Representatives (GSRs) to their ISO area assembly meetings, where matters of interest to the fellowship and the ISO can be discussed.
+Area assemblies, in turn, elect delegates to represent their respective areas, and those delegates comprise the membership of the legal corporation, known as the ISO of SAA, Inc.

 The SAA Group Guide is designed to give the basic information and materials needed to start and nurture an SAA group.
 It includes suggested meeting formats and a selection of readings that may be used as deemed appropriate by an autonomous local group.
 It also contains general information about the SAA Fellowship, including services offered by the International Services Organization (ISO) of SAA and guidelines for participation in regional intergroups.